boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 .docker/.env
 ```

-Now let's rename our `.env`s to `.env.dev.dist` where we'll storage our development variables setup and let's create `.env.prod.dist` for production.
+Now let's rename our `.env` to `.env.dev.dist` where we'll store our development variables setup and let's create `.env.prod.dist` for production.
 With this move, whenever you'll be changing the environment or setting it for the first time, you will have to do `cp .env.{ENV}.dist .env` correctly.
 Nothing special, but this must be kept in mind.